joetannenbaum/alfred-php-workflow-site/pages/docs/items.md

 ---
 title: Items
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Add items to your Alfred workflow.
 ---

 A Script Filter is required to return items.
 Each item describes a result row displayed in Alfred.
-Three of the most commonly used properties of an item are the title, subtitle, and icon.
+Three of the most commonly used properties of an item are the [`title`](items/title), [`subtitle`](items/subtitle), and [`icon`](items/icon).
 But there's so much more.

 The Script Filter input is one of the most powerful workflow objects, allowing you to populate Alfred's results with your own custom items.

----

-## Adding a Basic Item
+## Adding Basic Items

 ```php
 $workflow = new Workflow();